SpongePowered/SpongeDocs/source/contributing/implementation/debugging/git.rst

    the commit displayed on the right hand side along with other commit information.

 .. tip::
-    For a summary of changes and a quick find for a commit, use ``git log --oneline -5``, where ``5`` can be any numeric value representing the number of commits to display.
+    For a summary of changes and a quick find for a commit, use ``git log --oneline -x``, where ``x`` can be any numeric value representing the number of commits to display.

-Checking out a branch
+Checking Out a Branch
 =====================

-A good practice when preparing to debug is to create a new branch and give it a name related to the issue you are working.
+A good practice when preparing to debug is to create a new branch and give it a name related to the issue you are working on.
 You will delete it after your changes are merged, but the name will help you remember the purpose of the branch.

 .. note::